kevinelong/PM_2015_SUMMER/StudentWork/JayMattingly/Capstone_project.md

 1. Models: Make models for data base to save into
 2. User Registration: Create form requesting company affiliation, first name and last name.
 3. User Time Stamp: Create event listeners and handlers for accompany given character fields.
 Used to record time stamps.
 Test with improvised users and assign each employee/time sheet numbers.
-4.Views and Templates: Craft login page, Time stamp page.
+4. Views and Templates: Craft login page, Time stamp page.
-5.Information format: Find way to format information received from application, to be ready for email.
+5. Information format: Find way to format information received from application, to be ready for email.
-6.Email: Figure out a way to use Django or some service to send requested information.
+6. Email: Figure out a way to use Django or some service to send requested information.
-7.Styling: Put more CSS, Javascript into project to make it look more interactive and look more appealing to the eyes
+7. Styling: Put more CSS, Javascript into project to make it look more interactive and look more appealing to the eyes

 ---
 #Later project improvement